Get the lowest rate for your Hotel in Florence through Booking.com

 Moving around Florence by Bus (and Tram!)

-The major news is that tickets you buy to use in Florence are also valid in Lucca, Pisa, Siena, Arezzo, and all of the main cities in each province.
-Smaller towns have their own bus tickets that cost a little less (€1,20).
+The important thing to note: bus tickets you buy to use in Florence can also be used in Lucca, Pisa, Siena, Arezzo and main cities in each province!
+Smaller towns have their own bus tickets that cost €0,20 less than the ones used in Florence.
 Keep reading for more info on using the bus in Florence!

 ....